 Despite that, Tunisian Victory does an excellent job of explaining the strategies of the North African campaign, from its shaky beginnings to the liberation of Tunis.
 The film insists that liberating North Africa is essential to keep Germany and Italy from pushing East and eventually linking up with the Japanese in India; McBride’s narration tells us that the Allies invaded North Africa first because, had the inexperienced armies failed in a direct, premature invasion of France, the result might have been a disaster.

 The relatively short film Your Job in Germany (1945) is an excellent choice for inclusion.
 Some of the Why We Fight films were shown to ordinary audiences but this strictly military picture was intended to indoctrinate G.I.s sent to occupy Germany directly after the victory.
-It would be an excellent opener for Billy Wilder’s A Foreign Affair, which satirizes the occupation and makes light of the considerable fraternization that occurred.
-Your Job is instead a stern lecture telling soldiers not to have any personal social contact with Germans and to be at all times suspicious of them: men, women and children.
+It would be an excellent opener for Billy Wilder’s comedy A Foreign Affair, which satirizes the occupation and makes light of the considerable fraternization that occurred.
+Your Job is instead a stern lecture telling soldiers not to have any personal social contact with Germans and to Never trust them: men, women and children.
 An opening title on surviving copies indicates that it was meant to be screened after one of the harrowing film compilations of concentration camp atrocities.
 The text insists that Germans harbor a great inherent evil that the victory has not neutralized.

 That said, the shows look good, if not exceptional, and better than I’ve seen them elsewhere on video.